 This guide is a complete reference for every asset you need, with exact dimensions, format requirements, and practical notes on what Valve actually checks.
 Bookmark it and work through it systematically.
-For the design principles behind these assets, our capsule design guide and screenshot optimization guide go deeper on making them perform well -- but this post is about getting the specs right.
+For the design principles behind these assets, our capsule design guide and screenshot optimization guide go deeper on making them perform well — and for a capsule-only quick reference with the current upload dimensions, see the Steam capsule sizes table.
+This post is about getting the full spec list right.

 Capsule images overview